 An important accomplishment in 2018 was the completion and delivery of the report from the Task Force on Research Specific to Pregnant Women and Lactating Women.
 Pregnant and lactating women have unique health requirements; however, they are often excluded from clinical research protocols.
 Changes, such as removing pregnant women from the “vulnerable” population category in regulatory language, suggested in the Task Force’s report (PDF 7 MB) to the HHS Secretary will help us better address these needs.

 Related to the need for more information on medications taken by pregnant and lactating women, in late 2018 we enhanced our PregSource® research project to include a medication tracker.
 Now women who register online for PregSource can track their weight, activity, nausea, and mood, as well as the medications, vitamins, and supplements that they take throughout their pregnancies.
-We also developed a short video to help explain the benefits of participating in PregSource.

 New Initiatives on Pediatric and Down Syndrome Research

 Fiscal year 2018’s budget arrived in March and contained an unexpected appropriation for transformative research to improve the lives of people with Down syndrome.
 This appropriation also calls for researchers to apply lessons learned from conditions that commonly co-occur in people with Down syndrome (such as autism and Alzheimer’s disease) to those who do not have Down syndrome.
 NICHD staff played a lead role in envisioning the goals for this NIH-wide initiative, called the INCLUDE project, as well as prioritizing proposals for supplemental funding and writing the funding opportunity announcements for the current fiscal year.